chrisliebaer/salvage/README.md

     * `stop`: (Default if no pre- or post-action is set) The container will be stopped before the backup is performed.
 (Ignored if container is already stopped.)
     * `pause`: The container will be paused before the backup is performed.
 (Ignored if container is already paused or stopped.)
 * `salvage.command.pre` and `salvage.command.post`: Commands that will be executed before and after the backup within the container, similar to `docker exec`.
 Will not be executed if the container is stopped or paused.
+* `salvage.user`: User that will be used to execute the backup command.
+(Default is container's user)

 # salvage Crane Interface